 9. Take the dough and spread it into 4-inch discs using your hands.
 Place the stuffing

 10. Bring the ends together and seal completely

 11. Dust the stuffed dough with some flour and roll it

 12. Place the rolled holige gently over the frying pan and cook for 1-2 minutes

-13. Flip the holige, add a tsp of oil and cook both the sides until they are completely done and golden brown
+13. Flip the holige, add a teaspoon of oil and cook both sides until they are completely done and golden brown

 FOR THE DOUGH:

 - 1 cup plain flour plus extra for dusting

 - A pinch salt